imagej/imagej.github.io/_pages/plugins/sync-windows.md

 Installation
 ------------

-**ImageJ**: Copy the Sync\_Win.jar file from https://imagej.net/plugins/download/jars/Sync_Win.jar into the ImageJ/Plugins folder and either restart ImageJ or run the {% include bc content='Help | Update Menus'%} command.
-After this two new commands should appear in {% include bc content='Analyze | Tools'%}: **Sync Windows** and **Sync Measure 3D**.
+**ImageJ**: Copy the Sync\_Win.jar file from https://imagej.net/plugins/download/jars/Sync_Win.jar into the ImageJ/Plugins folder and either restart ImageJ or run the {% include bc path='Help | Update Menus'%} command.
+After this two new commands should appear in {% include bc path='Analyze | Tools'%}: **Sync Windows** and **Sync Measure 3D**.

 **Fiji**: this plugin is part of the Fiji distribution, there is no need to download it.

 Use
 ---

-The command {% include bc content='Analyze | Tools | Sync Windows'%} opens a dialog that allows to choose what features should be synchronized:
+The command {% include bc path='Analyze | Tools | Sync Windows'%} opens a dialog that allows to choose what features should be synchronized:

 -   Sync Cursor
 -   Sync Channels